 Health care administrators must be excellent managers; they must be leaders who can oversee entire departments, facilities, and/or networks.
 Often, the duties of an administrator will include fluent knowledge of and ability to apply principles of accounting, budgeting, economics, finance, human resources, marketing, organization, policy analysis, strategic planning, technology, and more.
 Administrators must anticipate and plan for change and implement a long-term vision for the workplace.
 They must be knowledgeable in organizational, informational, and systemic productive workflows.

 You can read more about health care administrator duties, salaries, and job outlook here: Medical and Health Services Managers.
 This entry comes from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook for Management Occupations.

-If you're in the Tyler, TX area and would like to set up a face-to-face appointment with me to talk about your assignments, send me an e-mail.
+If you'd like to set up an appointment with me to talk about your assignments, send me an e-mail.
 Let me know what the assignment is about, what research you've done thus far, and any other related information.

 I will be glad to help you with using the databases, looking for books, brainstorming ideas, citing sources, and related tasks.
 However, I can't help you write your paper, do your statistics, or complete any of your homework assignments.

 Remember, any of the Reference staff at our library can assist you with the basics of research help, but if you need assistance with psychology specifically, please feel free to let me know!